KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 ```

 This command will download the appropriate source code, build and
-install each module in order.
+install each project in order.
 Afterwards, you should see output similar
 to that in [example_title](#example-build-sequence):

 ```{code-block}